benjamin-kalloch/meshheadmodel/README.md

 # MeshHeadModel

 This application uses the CGAL API to generate a tetrahedral volume mesh from a 3D label image (ANALYZE file format) and optionally surface files (OFF file format) of the outer shell (i.e. the skin compartment) and the electrodes attached to the skin.
-The application will be detailed in in the paper **A flexible open-source pipeline for simulating transcranial electric stimulation** by *Benjamin Kalloch, Pierre-Louis Bazin, Arno Villringer, Bernhard Sehm, and Mario Hlawitschka*.
+The application will be detailed in in the paper **A flexible workflow for simulating transcranial electric stimulation in healthy and lesioned brains** by *Benjamin Kalloch, Pierre-Louis Bazin, Arno Villringer, Bernhard Sehm, and Mario Hlawitschka*.

 ## How to compile
 You need the following prerequisite